StevenMaude/javascript-cheat-sheet/README.md

     } while (condition);

 Executes the loop body *once*, regardless of the condition state. checking condition on subsequent iterations.

-## switch

-Alternative to if...else:

-    switch(expression)
-        case label1:
-            statements
-            [break;]
-        case label2:
-            statements
-            [break;]
-        default:
-            statements
-            [break;]

-Checks if any of the cases in the switch match the case labels and execute the code in them.
-When a break statement is reached, execution continues after the switch statement.

-`break`ing is optional.
-However, if a `break` is not included for a `case`, the statements in `default` will execute too.

-The break under default is unnecessary as you have already reached the end of the switch statement at that point, [but still worth including](http://stackoverflow.com/questions/2729813/switch-statements-do-you-need-the-last-break-javascript-mainly).

 # Functions
 Can declare a named function: